davawen/ez80-decompiler/README.md

 ## Build instructions

-There are dependencies beyond a C compiler:
+There no are dependencies beyond a C compiler:
 ```
 $ gcc main.c -o ez80dump
 ```